NCT Safer Travel Guidance for Customers

 Our exact fare cash payment method means you can still pay with cash.
 This applies to all NCT routes, including those where drivers normally give change and customers on the 1, 26 and 49 will need to pay with the correct money only.

-Have your fare, pass, ticket or app ready when the bus arrives to minimise the time taken to board.
+Have your fare, pass, contactless card or device, ticket or app ready when the bus arrives to minimise the time taken to board.
 Activate your NCTX Buses app ticket when the bus is in sight.

 There are situations where this may not be possible, for example on busier services and at busier times of day.
 It is for these reasons that the government has mandated that you wear a facial covering.